Trichlorofluoromethane: Regulatory challenges

 In 2018, the atmospheric concentration of CFC-11 was noted by researchers to be declining more slowly than expected, and it subsequently emerged that it remains in widespread use as a blowing agent for polyurethane foam insulation in the construction industry of China.
 In 2021, researchers announced that emissions declined by 20,000 U.S. tons from 2018 to 2019, which mostly reversed the previous spike in emissions.
-In 2022, the European Commission announced an updated regulation that mandates the recovery and prevention of emissions of CFC-11 blowing agents from foam insulation in demolition waste, which is still emitted at significant scale from building demolition waste.
+In 2022, the European Commission announced an updated regulation that mandates the recovery and prevention of emissions of CFC-11 blowing agents from foam insulation in demolition waste, which is still emitted at significant scale.

 Dangers

-R11, like most chlorofluoroalkanes, forms phosgene gas when exposed to a naked flame.
+R11, like most chlorofluorocarbons, forms phosgene gas when exposed to a naked flame.

+Use in Planetary Astrophysics

+Because trichlorofluoromethane is one of the easiest to detect chlorofluorocarbons produced by anthropogenic activity, it has been used in attempting to detect industrial pollution in the atmospheres of earth-like exoplanets.